erhurunp/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### Task Two - Script to display the contents of a file
 #### Task Three - Script to display the contents of two files
 #### Task Five - Script to print the first ten lines of a file
+#### Task Seven - Script that creates  a file with many special characters in its name